Siphon880gh/devbrain/Game Development & Virtual Production - UNREAL ENGINE/Unreal - Other Software Alongside/ChatGPT - Learn Blueprints/AI gives Blueprint Node formulas.md

 ### Status: Not entirely reliable answers...
-Not entirely reliable answers from AI, and it will gaslight you saying it is correct
+Not entirely reliable answers from AI, and it will gaslight you saying it is correct.
+After it gives you the nodes, that's a good point to read the node documentation on Unreal, look up Google Images, and read forums via google search.

 ### << Hi, you know Unreal Editor 5.3.
 Give me a list of blueprint formulas for most commonly used designs